 When we improve our business-IT relationship, not only the high-level IT strategy but everything down to the KPIs and metrics we use daily should be tied to the operational value streams of the organization and focused on how we’re contributing to increasing the revenue of the business.Improving the IT-business relationship doesn’t stop with a focus on being outcome-driven, business engaged, and customer-centric.
 You also need to use the correct metrics – @NancyVElsacker #servicedesk #ITSM Click To Tweet

 I cannot stress enough how important it is to use the right metrics.
-Metrics will define how the performance of employees, departments, and even entire organizations is measured.
+Metrics will define how the performance of employees, departments, and even entire organizations is measured in IT-business relationship terms.
 And we all know that that will drive how people will behave and what they’ll focus on.
 Therefore, metrics, when used correctly, have a tremendous impact on people’s behavior, drive, and engagement and ultimately, in a way, define culture and enable a shift to being outcome-driven, business engaged, and customer-centric.

 In other words, metrics can be used to drive change and prove your value.
 Combine metrics with the three mindsets I outlined above – being business engaged, outcome-driven, and customer-centric – and we can achieve a stellar IT-business relationship and shift from being operational to becoming a strategic business partner.